Approved e-Learning course

 Why this Stress Management Risk Assessment Course is Vital

 Nearly a half-million people suffer from work-related stress, according to the Health and Safety Executive (HSE).
 Other studies show that stress affects around 5 million members of the workforce to some extent, and is estimated to cost businesses £3.7 billion annually.

 Employers and employees alike should be prepared to manage stress at the workplace in order to minimise risk to health and productivity.

-This online course aims to enable workers and employers to manage stress productively and to recognize when stress poses a greater risk to health and productivity.
+This stress at work risk assessment online course aims to enable workers and employers to manage stress productively and to recognize when stress poses a greater risk to health and productivity.

 This online training course requires no prior subject knowledge or certification to enroll.
 All that is required is an electronic device and a WiFi connection.

 This online course explores ways to spot the hazard of stress and various risk controls that can be applied to manage this hazard.